DESCRIPTION OF BUSINESS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Our solutions are generally not sold with a right of return, nor have we experienced significant returns from or refunds to our customers.

 We account for a contract with a customer when there is approval and commitment from both parties, the rights of the parties are identified, payment terms are identified, the contract has commercial substance and collectability of consideration is probable.

 Our revenues are measured based on consideration stipulated in the arrangement with each customer, net of any sales incentives and amounts collected on behalf of third parties, such as sales taxes.
 The revenues are recognized as separate performance obligations that are satisfied by transferring control of the product or service to the customer.

 Our arrangements with our customers include various combinations of products and services, which are generally capable of being distinct and accounted for as separate performance obligations.
 A product or service is considered distinct if it is separately identifiable from other deliverables in the arrangement and if a customer can benefit from it on its own or with other resources that are readily available to the customer.

-The transaction consideration, including any sales incentives, is allocated between separate performance obligations of an arrangement based on the stand-alone selling prices (“SSP”) for each distinct product or service.
-Management considers a variety of factors to determine the SSP, such as, historical standalone sales of products and services, discounting strategies and other observable data.
+The transaction consideration, including any sales incentives, is allocated between separate performance obligations of an arrangement based on the stand-alone selling price (“SSP”) for each distinct product or service.
+Management considers a variety of factors to determine the SSP, such as, historical stand-alone sales of products and services, discounting strategies and other observable data.

 From time to time, our contracts are modified to account for additional, or to change existing, performance obligations.
 Our contract modifications are generally accounted for prospectively.

 We recognize revenue from product sales at a point in time when we have satisfied our performance obligation by transferring control of the product to the customer.
-We use judgment to evaluate whether the control has transferred by considering several indicators, including:
+We use judgment to evaluate whether control has transferred by considering several indicators, including whether:

 •the customer has legal title;